David007M/David007M/README.md

 ## Hi 👋 I'm Mahmutjan Dawut.
-#### - 🌱 I’m currently learning & practicing the real-world application of Python.
+####  🌱 I’m currently learning & practicing the real-world application of Python

 <!--
 **David007M/David007M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.